학술논문

 Abstract

-Dark field X-ray microscopy (DXFM) has enabled experiments to visualize microstructural distortions in bulk crystals.
-Using the femtosecond X-ray pulses generated by X-ray free-electron lasers (XFEL), DFXM can achieve ~1-um spatial resolution and <100 fs time resolution simultaneously.
-In this paper, we present the first ultrafast DFXM measurements at the European XFEL.
-In this work, we demonstrate DFXM of laser-induced phonon wavepackets propagating through dislocations inside a diamond single crystal.
-In addition to demonstrating this new capability, we present two new DFXM scanning techniques for XFEL applications, 3D and axial-strain scans with sub-{\mu}m spatial resolution.
-With this progress to XFEL DFXM, we discuss new opportunities to study multi-timescale spatio-temporal dynamics of defects, strain waves, and other localized phenomena deep inside crystals.
+Dark field X-ray microscopy (DXFM) can visualize microstructural distortions in bulk crystals.
+Using the femtosecond X-ray pulses generated by X-ray free-electron lasers (XFEL), DFXM can achieve sub-{\mu}m spatial resolution and <100 fs time resolution simultaneously.
+In this paper, we demonstrate ultrafast DFXM measurements at the European XFEL to visualize an optically-driven longitudinal strain wave propagating through a diamond single crystal.
+We also present two DFXM scanning modalities that are new to the XFEL sources: spatially 3D and 2D axial-strain scans with sub-{\mu}m spatial resolution.
+With this progress in XFEL-based DFXM, we discuss new opportunities to study multi-timescale spatio-temporal dynamics of microstructures.